There and Back Again: Bulk-to-Defect via Ward Identities: Derivation

 \subsection{\texorpdfstring{$\boldsymbol{m\ge2}$}{mge2}}

-Similar constraints can, of course, be constructed for bulk–defect correlators in \eqref{generalintid} with more bulk insertions.
-However, these do not yield genuinely new CFT data if all bulk three-point functions are already known.
-Indeed, the OPE of two operators transforming in representations $R_1$ and $R_2$ of the internal symmetry group can only involve exchanged operators belonging to irreducible representations appearing in the Clebsch–Gordan decomposition of $R_1 \otimes R_2$.
-Since the bulk operators considered in \eqref{m=1intid} are completely general and can transform in any representation, one can always apply the OPE to reduce a product of bulk operators to a sum over single operators in irreducible representations.
-Consequently, the analysis performed in Section \eqref{sec:m=1}---for the single bulk insertion---already captures all independent constraints, and higher-bulk identities can be viewed as recursive applications of the same logic.

-In practice, however, knowing all three-point functions of all operators is possible only in a few very simple cases, such as free theories or certain two-dimensional rational CFTs \cite{Bzowski:2015pba,Zamolodchikov:2005fy,Harlow:2011ny}.
-In generic CFTs, this information is not available, so the identities in \eqref{generalintid} become a powerful tool: they can be incorporated into bootstrap algorithms, both analytically and numerically, to generate genuinely new constraints on the CFT data.
+Similar constraints can, of course, be constructed for the bulk–defect correlators in \eqref{generalintid} with additional bulk insertions.
+Although the complexity grows rapidly with the number of bulk operators $m$, bulk two-point functions are known in several examples \cite{Chen:2023yvw, Gimenez-Grau:2022ebb, Barrat:2020vch, Bianchi:2022sbz}.
+An advantage of bulk two-point (and higher-point) functions is that they admit conformal block expansions in both the bulk and defect channels, allowing one to study them using bootstrap techniques \cite{Bianchi:2022sbz}.
+In this context, the identities in \eqref{generalintid} become a powerful tool: they can be incorporated into bootstrap algorithms—both analytical and numerical—to generate genuinely new constraints on the CFT data.